PMCC-BioinformaticsCore/janis/docs/references/workflow.rst

 - Steps - :class:`janis.Workflow.step()`
 - Outputs - :class:`janis.Workflow.output()`

 Once an node has been added to the workflow, it may be referenced through dot-notation on the workflow.
 For this reason, identifiers have certain naming restrictions.
+In the following examples we're going to create an *inline* workflow using the ``WorkflowBuilder`` class.

 Creating an input
 *********************